buidangkhoa-vn/Data_Augmentation_EHR_Transfer_Learning/README.md

 ## Overview

-Transfer learning with DenseNet for chest X-ray feature extraction

-Multimodal learning combining CXR features and structured EHR data

-Emphasis on class imbalance handling for rare respiratory diseases

-Evaluation on multiple CRD prediction tasks
+This project presents a multimodal approach for chronic respiratory disease (CRD) prediction by combining chest X-ray (CXR) imaging and electronic health record (EHR) data.
+CXR features are extracted using a DenseNet model with transfer learning, allowing effective representation learning from medical images.

+To improve prediction performance, the extracted image features are integrated with structured clinical data from EHR.
+The model also addresses the challenge of severe class imbalance—especially for rare respiratory diseases—by applying data augmentation techniques such as Synthetic Minority Over-sampling Technique  (SMOTE) and Random Over-Sampling (ROS).

+The proposed framework is evaluated across multiple CRD prediction tasks, demonstrating its effectiveness in handling multimodal data and improving detection of minority classes.

 ---